bjcp-brasil/styleguide-2021/README.md

 ## License

-Everything about the 2021 Style Guideline is owned by [BJCP](http://bjcp.org).
+Everything about the 2021 Style Guidelines is owned by [BJCP](http://bjcp.org).